This job is sometimes referred to by alternative titles

 Police officers need to have:

-- knowledge of community support services
+- knowledge of police policy and procedures, the legal system and community support services

-- skills in observing human behaviour
+- skills in observation

 - work in a variety of locations, including offices, courts, urban streets and rural areas